-Intisar Faulkner is the alert desk and co-anchor for WIS Sunrise weekdays from 4:30 to 7 a.m.
-You can also catch her anchoring at noon 3 days a week.
+Intisar Faulkner is a co-anchor for WIS Sunrise, weekdays from 4:30 to 7 a.m.
+You can also catch her anchoring WIS Midday 3 days a week.

 Born in Fort Worth, Texas and raised in St. Louis, MO, Intisar attended Missouri State University, where she obtained degrees in Broadcast Journalism & Political Science, as well as a Masters in Communications.

 Intisar got her start in news on radio as an anchor for KTTS News in Springfield, MO.
 During her time there, she won two Missouri Broadcasters Association Awards for “Best News Series” and “Breaking News Weather Coverage.”

 In 2019 she joined the team at WTOK-TV in Meridian, MS as the anchor and executive producer for the station’s morning show, “Good Morning Meridian.”
 Once the COVID-19 pandemic hit, she also became the producer and host of the station’s Sunday talk show “On The Record.”
 In early 2021, Intisar produced and anchored WTOK’s first ever Black History Month Special.